 A discontinuity is required to satisfy the conservation laws in the sense of distributions, which amounts to satisfying the Rankine-Hugoniot condition that constrains the left state $U_-$, right state $U_+$, and propagation speed $\sigma$.

 System~\eqref{eq:conslaw} was first considered by Keyfitz and Kranzer~\cite{keyfitz-kranzer1980} and by Isaacson~\cite{eli1980}.
 It is known by various names, including the Glimm-Isaacson model, the KKIT model (referring to Keyfitz, Kranzer, Isaacson, and Temple), and the chemical flooding model.
-It is closely related to several models of multi-phase flow in porous media, including chromatography~\cite{rheearis1986}, gas flooding~\cite{orr2007}, CO$_2$-flooding~\cite{wahanik2011}, and other examples described in books on enhanced oil recovery~\cite{bedrikovetsky1993,lake2014,bruining2022}.
+It is closely related to several models of multi-phase flow in porous media, including chromatography~\cite{rheearis1986}, gas flooding~\cite{orr2007}, CO$_2$-flooding~\cite{wahanik2011}, expansive flow~\cite{lam2009}, thermal flow~\cite{damota1992}, chemical flooding~\cite{souza1995}, vertical flow~\cite{rodriguez2013}, and other examples described in books on enhanced oil recovery~\cite{bedrikovetsky1993,bruining2022,lake2014}.
 We shall call it the polymer model.

-The system~\eqref{eq:conslaw} has the following two characteristic speeds (see, \eg Temple~\cite{temple1982}): \begin{itemize} \item The saturation (or $s$-type) characteristic speed is $\lambdas=f_s$, which has associated right eigenvector $r^s = (1, 0)^T$; it is genuinely nonlinear except where $f_{ss} = 0$.
+The system~\eqref{eq:conslaw} has the following two characteristic speeds (see, \emph{e.g.},\ Temple~\cite{temple1982}): \begin{itemize} \item The saturation (or $s$-type) characteristic speed is $\lambda^s=f_s$, which has associated right eigenvector $r^s = (1, 0)^T$; this characteristic family is genuinely nonlinear except where $f_{ss} = 0$.
 For an $s$-type solution of system~\eqref{eq:conslaw}, $c$ has a fixed value and $s$ is governed by the first equation in system~\eqref{eq:conslaw}, which is the Buckley-Leverett scalar conservation law.
 Such a solution can be an $s$-rarefaction wave, an $s$-shock wave, or a contiguous group of such waves, which we call an $s$-wave group.

-\item The concentration (or $c$-type) characteristic speed is $\lambdac=f/s$, which is linearly degenerate (meaning that $(D\lambdac)\,r^c \equiv 0$, where $r^c$ is a corresponding right eigenvector field).
-As a consequence, its rarefaction curves and Hugoniot loci coincide and every $c$-type solution is a contact discontinuity, \ie a weak solution~\eqref{eq:discontinuity} such that
+\item The concentration (or $c$-type) characteristic speed is $\lambda^c=f/s$; this characteristic family is linearly degenerate (meaning that $(D\lambda^c)\,r^c \equiv 0$, where $r^c$ is a corresponding right eigenvector field).
+As a consequence, its rarefaction curves and Hugoniot loci coincide and every $c$-type solution is a contact discontinuity, \emph{i.e.},\ a weak solution~\eqref{eq:discontinuity} such that

 which we call a $c$-wave. \end{itemize}

 A challenging feature of system~\eqref{eq:conslaw} is its loss of strict hyperbolicity in the interior of state space: the coincidence locus, where the characteristic speeds coincide, comprises not only the boundary line $s = 0$ but also the set